Thlopthlocco Tribal Town: Government

 The tribal jurisdictional area of Thlopthlocco is within Creek, Hughes, Mayes, McIntosh, Muskogee, Okfuskee, Okmulgee, Rogers, Seminole, Tulsa, and Wagoner Counties.
 The tribe maintains a close relationship with the Muscogee (Creek) Nation and falls under the jurisdiction of their tribal courts.

+Citizenship

+Citizens of the Thlopthlocco Tribal Town must be of matrilineal descent from a base enrollee of either the 1890 Creek Census Roll or the 1895 Creek Payroll.
+If an individual's mother is not of Muscogee descent, their father must be a citizen of the Town.

 Economic development

 Thlopthlocco operates its own tribal housing program, smoke shop, and the Golden Pony Casino, located in Okemah.
 The tribe's economic impact for 2011 was $12,500,000.

-Two Atlanta, Georgia-based companies, named Titan Network LLC and Mercury Gaming Group LLC, operate casinos in the town, including Golden Pony Casino.
+In August 2012, the National Indian Gaming Commission notified the Thlopthlocco Tribal Town that it was in violation of the Indian Gaming Regulatory Act for allowing two Atlanta, Georgia companies to operate the Golden Pony Casino for several years without a contract.
+The companies named were Titan Network LLC and Mercury Gaming Group LLC.
+The violations occurred from September 2005 through December 2010.